yemiajayi/Netstore/README.md

 # Source code

-This folder should include the following:
+This folder includes the following:

-1. Source code of your django web application
+1. Source code of django web application
-2. A **requirements** file to specify which version of different libraries you have used.
+2. A **requirements** file that specifies which version of different libraries used.
-3. The **email backend** in the project settings should be set to: django.core.mail.backends.console.EmailBackend
+3. The **email backend** in the project settings is set to: django.core.mail.backends.console.EmailBackend
-4. All html pages should be properly connected so one can navigate easily in the application.
+4. All html pages are properly connected for easy navigation in the application.
-5. Django Admin must only be used for debugging purposes.